kyma-project/cloud-manager/docs/contributor/test-plan-validation.md

 ## Audience

-The key stakeholder for the validation testing is the `Product Owner` who elicits and formalises the requirements in the `Gherkin` format.
+The key stakeholder for the validation testing is the `Product Owner` who elicits and formalizes the requirements in the `Gherkin` format.

 `Software engineers` implement a test suite to automatically test the fully integrated system against the acceptance criteria defined by the product owner.